The Essential Peter Lorre

 Youngkin, Stephen D. “The Lost One: A Life of Peter Lorre.”
 Lexington, KY: University Press of Kentucky, 2005.

-The authorized biography.
+The authoritative biography.

 Beyer, Friedemann.
 “Peter Lorre: Seine Filme--sein Leben.”
 Munich: Heyne, 1988.